Monday, 25 November 2013

 Allllmost living the dream with such tame achievements being celebrated!

-Before insightful friends gave myself literal notebooks, I wrote every single event that happened during my hospital days in my Notes App on my Iphone.
+Before insightful friends gave myself literal notebooks, I wrote every single event that happened during my hospital days in my Notes App on my iPhone.
 That, together with the constant phone photography, meant no one was safe - especially if they had a whinge about a mutual friend making a fool of themselves at the weekend's celebrations or when they'd offer graphic dating anecdotes.

 A colourful Freud discussion is definitely better dinner party talk than short-term memory subjects my mind currently draws blanks on anyway!